anthonycorletti/astrobase/docs/index.md

 ---

-Astrobase is for creating and managing Kubernetes clusters across many cloud providers and bare metal kubernetes solutions.
+Astrobase is great for developers that create and manage Kubernetes clusters across one or many cloud providers as well as on bare metal kubernetes solutions.

 The key features are: